Nicochares

+Aristotle also credited to him in his Poetics the lost parody of the Iliad titled Diliad, or Deiliad (Δειλιάς < δειλία "cowardice", a pun on the Iliad).
+He stated that "Homer, for example, makes men better than they are; Cleophon as they are; Hegemon the Thasian, the inventor of parodies, and Nicochares, the author of the Diliad, worse than they are."

 From the extant fragments of Nicochares' work, one can only infer that he treated in the style of the Old Comedy—occasionally rising into tragic dignity.
 It is also evident that his comedies were influenced by the legends and local traditions of his country, and, undoubtedly, served to ridicule the peculiarities of the neighboring states.